dotnet/csharpstandard/standard/lexical-structure.md

     ;

 line_indicator
-    : decimal_digits whitespace file_name
+    : decimal_digit+ whitespace compilation_unit_name
-    | decimal_digits
+    | decimal_digit+
     | 'default'
     | 'hidden'
     ;

-file_name
+compilation_unit_name
-    : '"' file_name_characters '"'
+    : '"' compilation_unit_name_character+ '"'
     ;

-file_name_characters
-    : file_name_characters file_name_character
+compilation_unit_name_character
+    : <Any input_character except " (U+0022), and new-line-character>'
     ;

-file_name_character
-    : <Any input_character except \" (U+0022), and new-line-character>
-    ;
 ```

-When no `#line` directives are present, the compiler reports true line numbers and source file names in its output.
-When processing a `#line` directive that includes a *line_indicator* that is not `default`, the compiler treats the line *after* the directive as having the given line number (and file name, if specified).
+When no `#line` directives are present, the compiler reports true line numbers and compilation unit names in its output.
+When processing a `#line` directive that includes a *line_indicator* that is not `default`, the compiler treats the line *after* the directive as having the given line number (and compilation unit name, if specified).

-A `#line` default directive undoes the effect of all preceding `#line` directives.
+A `#line default` directive undoes the effect of all preceding `#line` directives.
 The compiler reports true line information for subsequent lines, precisely as if no `#line` directives had been processed.

-A `#line` hidden directive has no effect on the file and line numbers reported in error messages, or produced by use of `CallerLineNumberAttribute` ([§22.5.5.2](attributes.md#22552-the-callerlinenumber-attribute)).
-It is intended to affect source level debugging tools so that, when debugging, all lines between a `#line` hidden directive and the subsequent `#line` directive (that is not `#line` hidden) have no line number information, and are skipped entirely when stepping through code.
+A `#line hidden` directive has no effect on the compilation unit and line numbers reported in error messages, or produced by use of `CallerLineNumberAttribute` ([§22.5.5.2](attributes.md#22552-the-callerlinenumber-attribute)).
+It is intended to affect source-level debugging tools so that, when debugging, all lines between a `#line` hidden directive and the subsequent `#line` directive (that is not `#line hidden`) have no line number information, and are skipped entirely when stepping through code.

-> *Note*: Note that a *file_name* differs from a regular string literal in that escape characters are not processed; the '`\`' character simply designates an ordinary backslash character within a *file_name*. *end note*
+> *Note*: Although a *compilation_unit_name* might contain text that looks like an escape sequence, such text is not an escape sequence; in this context a '`\`' character simply designates an ordinary backslash character. *end note*

 ### 7.5.9 Pragma directives